PoisotLab/ms_network_prediction/manuscript.md

 assumptions.
 Topologically, we know that ecological networks are not structured randomly.
 Some properties, like the aforementioned connectance, are highly predictable [@MacDonald2020RevLin].
 Generative models of food-webs (based on network embeddings) fit empirical networks more effectively than random models [@Allesina2008GenMod].
 These models have long used allometry as a single-dimensional niche space---naturally we want to extend this to traits in general.
 The second approach stability is through _dynamics_.
 Early models of community dynamics rely on the assumption of linear interaction effects, but in recent years models of bioenergetic community dynamics have shown promise in basing our understanding of energy flow in food-webs in the understood relationship between allometry and metabolism [@Delmas2017SimBio].
 An additional consideration is the multidimensional nature of "stability" and "feasibility" (e.g resilience to environmental change vs extinctions) [@Dominguez-Garcia2019UnvDim] and how different disturbances propagate across levels of biological organisation [@Kefi2019AdvOur; @Gravel2016StaCom].
+Recent approaches such as structural stability [@Saavedra2017StrApp; @Ferrera2016EffCom] allow to think of network feasibility in rigorous mathematical terms, which may end up as usable parameters to penalize network predictions.

 ### What taxonomic scales are suitable for the prediction of species interactions?